sumanthnimmakayala/Physical-design-with-OpenLANE-using-Sky130-PDK/README.md

 # Physical-design-with-OpenLANE-using-Sky130-PDK

 Physical design is the crucial process of converting a gate-level netlist into a manufacturable physical layout.
-It involves several steps to ensure the quality and functionality of the chip.
+It involves several steps to ensure a high-quality chip design.

-The first step is partitioning, which involves dividing the design into smaller functional blocks called macros.
-This helps minimize connections between macros by locating similar blocks close to each other.
+Partitioning: The design is divided into smaller functional blocks called macros.
+This helps minimize connections between macros by placing related blocks close to each other.

-Floor planning is a critical stage where the shape and size of the chip, known as the die, are determined.
-The quality of the chip depends on a well-designed floorplan.
-Macros, halos/blockages, I/O pins, and pre-placed cells are positioned according to the floorplan guidelines.
+Floor planning: This step is critical as it determines the shape, size, and overall quality of the chip.
+The floor plan defines the layout of macros, halos/blockages, I/O pins, and pre-placed cells according to specific guidelines.

-Power planning is essential to provide equal power distribution to all cells in the design.
-A power grid is created to draw power from the supply to power rings, stripes, and ultimately to the standard cells.
+Power planning: To distribute power evenly to all cells, a power grid is created.
+Power is drawn from the supply to power rings, then to stripes, and finally through rails to the standard cells.

-Placement involves placing all the standard cells within the chip's core.
-Coarse placement roughly positions cells in the core, allowing for overlap.
-Detailed placement ensures non-overlapping and reduced congestion by placing cells in site rows and utilizing blockages/halos.
+Placement: Standard cells are placed within the chip's core.
+Coarse placement roughly positions cells within modules, allowing for overlap.
+Detailed placement ensures that cells are placed in site rows without overlap or congestion, using blockages/halos.

-Clock Tree Synthesis (CTS) focuses on propagating the clock signal to all clock sinks with minimal skew and insertion delay.
-Clock buffers and inverters are inserted along the clock path to achieve this goal.
-Clock balancing is achieved through H-tree methodology, aiming to meet timing and power requirements.
+Clock Tree Synthesis (CTS): In sequential designs, the clock plays a crucial role.
+CTS propagates the clock signal to each clock sink with minimal skew and insertion delay.
+Clock buffers and inverters are inserted along the clock path.
+Clock balancing is achieved through H-tree methodology to meet timing and power requirements.

-Routing physically connects cells using metal straps.
-It reveals the actual interconnect delays, unlike the logical connections made during trail routing.
-After detailed routing, the design undergoes checks for design rule compliance (DRC) and layout versus schematic (LVS) verification.
+Routing: This stage physically connects the cells using metal straps.
+Actual interconnect delays are determined during routing.
+Prior to this stage, connections are logical through trail routing.
+After detailed routing, the design undergoes verification for design rule checks (DRC) and layout-versus-schematic checks (LVS).

+Final Verification and Output: Once the design passes verification, the output in the form of GDSII (Graphic Data System II) is provided to the fabrication team for the chip manufacturing process.

 Once the design passes verification, the output in the form of a GDSII file is handed over to the fabrication team for manufacturing.
 To communicate with computers effectively, it is important to understand the components and processes involved in their functioning.
 Here is a simplified explanation of key concepts related to computer communication: